How to Sync Audio and Video Manually

 - Video Downloader – capture streaming videos from various video sites.

 - Video Player – ready for playing back all kinds of videos and audios.

 - Screen Recorder – record the playing video or audio on the screen.

-- MV Maker – create movie-like photo slideshow with pictures and music.
+- MV Maker – create a movie-like photo slideshow with pictures and music.

 VLC Multimedia Player

 When it comes to VLC media player, it reminds us of its powerful ability to play videos in any formats or codecs.
 VLC player also does great in that it allows users to adjust the audio track in the video.
 Fixing the audio out of sync with the video just needs the K and J keys on the keyboard while the video is playing.
 Note that VLC can just fix the sync problem while playing the video.
 Let’s see how to sync audio and video with it.

 i.
 Load the video into VLC for playing

 Pull down “Media” and choose “Open File” from the list to select the file to be played in the VLC.
 Make sure the video is playing before you forward to the next step.